compoundpartners/js-articles/docs/how-to/basic_usage.rst

 If you're using one of the default templates, you'll find that your article also contains another placeholder, called *Newsblog Social*.
 This is a *Static placeholder* - it's shared between all templates that contain it; in other words, between all News & Blog articles.
-If you add or change plugins in that placeholder, *all* your Aldryn News & Blog articles will display them.
+If you add or change plugins in that placeholder, *all* your JumpSuite Articles articles will display them.

 In this template, it's intended to be a convenient way for you to add social media links and buttons to all your News & Blog articles.